Last Will and Testament Lawyers in Maryland

 Maryland Legal Requirements for a Valid Will

 Maryland law is clear: you must be at least 18 years old and “of sound mind” to create a will.
 The will has to be in writing—audio, video, and oral wills aren’t valid.
-You need to sign the will and have two credible, disinterested witnesses sign it in our presence.
+You need to sign the will and have two credible, disinterested witnesses sign it in your presence.
 These requirements are meant to avoid fraud and preserve your real intentions.

 Electronic and Online Wills In Maryland